Alan Cumming: Early life

-Film
+Career

+1984–1999

+In 1984, Cumming made his television debut in ITV Granada's Travelling Man, before going on to appear later in the 1980s in the Scottish Television series Take the High Road, Taggart and Shadow of the Stone.
 Cumming made his film debut in Gillies MacKinnon's short film Passing Glory in 1986.
+His breakthrough television role was as Bernard Bottle in the Christmas 1991 BBC comedy Bernard and the Genie, a Richard Curtis-scripted film in which he starred alongside Lenny Henry and Rowan Atkinson.
+He also featured in a comic relief sketch in 1993 on the popular UK television show Blind Date with Atkinson playing Mr. Bean.

+After graduating from the Royal Scottish Academy of Music and Drama, Cumming joined with fellow graduate Forbes Masson to form the comedy duo Victor and Barry, appearing at the 1984 Edinburgh Fringe and presenting television shows.
+In the 1990s, their popular characters were later reinvented as Steve and Sebastian for The High Life television series.
+The series was written by Cumming and Masson.
+In 1995, Cumming appeared in the series Ghosts.

 His feature film debut came in 1992 when he starred alongside Sandrine Bonnaire and Bruno Ganz in Ian Sellar's Prague, which premiered at the Cannes Film Festival and earned him the Best Actor award at the Atlantic Film Festival and a Scottish BAFTA Best Actor nomination.
 American audiences first saw him portraying the smarmy Sean Walsh, an unwanted suitor of Minnie Driver's character, in Circle of Friends, an Irish film released in 1995.
-Also in 1995 he played Boris Ivanovih Grishenko in the James Bond film GoldenEye.
+Also, in 1995, he played Boris Ivanovich Grishenko in the James Bond film GoldenEye.
 He also played Mr. Elton in Emma in 1996.

-His first film in the United States was 1997's Romy and Michele's High School Reunion, playing Sandy Frink opposite Lisa Kudrow and Mira Sorvino.
-Cumming had a minor role in Stanley Kubrick's final film, Eyes Wide Shut (1996), as a hotel clerk who humorously flirts with Tom Cruise's character; according to Cumming, he was required to go through six auditions for the role.
-Cumming co-wrote, co-directed, co-produced and co-starred in the ensemble film The Anniversary Party with friend and former Cabaret co-star Jennifer Jason Leigh in 2001.

-In 2022, Cumming appeared in My Old School, a documentary about the case of Brandon Lee, a 32-year-old man exposed in 1995 as having attended a Scottish secondary school in the guise of a 17-year-old.
-Cumming appeared as an avatar for Lee, who did not want to appear on camera for the film, lip syncing to audio of his interviews.
-Cumming had previously planned to play Lee in a theatrical production in the late 90s which failed to materialize.